Thomas Fletcher (American football)

-Thomas Fletcher (born October 1, 1998) is an American former professional football long snapper who is the special teams coordinator for the West Alabama Tigers.
+Thomas Fletcher (born October 1, 1998) is an American former professional football long snapper who is the special teams coordinator for the Youngstown State.
 He played college football at Alabama, where he won the Patrick Mannelly Award in 2020.
 Fletcher was selected by the Carolina Panthers in the sixth round of the 2021 NFL draft, but missed his rookie season due to a hip injury and was waived prior to the 2022 season.
 He was previously a special teams graduate assistant for the Florida Gators.

 College career

 Fletcher played for University of Alabama from 2017 to 2020.
 He was a four-year starter playing in 55 games over the course of his college career.
 While at Alabama, Fletcher won two CFP national championships.
 He also won the Patrick Mannelly Award as college football's top long snapper in 2020.